 Loans or advances provided by the banks are considered as banks’ assets as banks will earn interest on them.
 The businesses sometimes default on the loan repayments and this causes banking NPA (non-performing assets).

 |Table of Contents|

 |Other Financial Sector Misery|

 Credit default by the borrowers is detrimental to the bank’s financial condition.
 Learning about Credit Risk and Credit Derivatives will help you in understanding credit default.

 Indian banks together reported gross non-performing assets (NPAs) of more than Rs.
 10.25 lakh crore as of March 2018.
 21 PSU Banks alone contributed more than Rs.
 8.97 lakh crore out of the total bad loan.
 Gross NPAs rose to 10.14 percent in March 2018.

 Learn how to invest in Share Market with Rs 5000 for Free by Market Experts

-The PSU banks’ GNPA ratio was at 13.41 per cent of the total advances.
+The PSU banks’ GNPA ratio was at 13.41 percent of the total advances.
 After making provisions, the Net NPA stood at Rs.
 5.18 lakh crore.
-Public sector banks led by SBI are in more precarious situation compared to the private sector banks.
+Public sector banks led by SBI are in a more precarious situation compared to the private sector banks.

 Irrational lending and deficiencies in evaluation and monitoring are among the factors that have resulted in Indian banks making bad loans worse.